cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 Initially you need to create a manifest file for your image dataset.
 Information on how to do that is available on the [Simple command line to prepare dataset manifest file](/docs/manual/advanced/dataset_manifest) page.
 After the manifest file has been created, you can upload it and your dataset to an AWS-S3 cloud storage.
-Go to your bucket and click upload, drag the manifest file and dataset on the page and click upload.
+Go to your bucket and click `Upload`, drag the manifest file and dataset on the page and click `Upload`.

 ![](/images/aws-s3_tutorial_5.jpg)